 For quality, value, and hearty portions which are sure to leave diners satisfied, take a trip to Bar and Wok in the centre of Cheltenham.
 Serving up freshly prepared Chinese cuisine within a lively and relaxed atmosphere, the eatery finds the balance between fast food and restaurant, with long benches and tables which are perfect for socialising.
 Whether you’re hankering for a big bowl of ramen, stir-fried rice, or barbecued meats, the impressive menu is bursting with delicious, nutritious and affordable meals.

-What’s more The Coconut Tree in the student-friendly St Pauls area in Cheltenham serves up great value and seriously tasty Sri Lankan street food, as well as beers, wines and cocktails too, with a bustling atmosphere perfect for groups of friends.
+What’s more The Coconut Tree in the student-friendly St Pauls area in Cheltenham serves up seriously tasty Sri Lankan street food, as well as beers, wines and cocktails too, with a bustling atmosphere perfect for groups of friends.

-However, if you’re after an altogether different dining experience that doesn’t break the bank, The Brewery in Cheltenham is your go-to place, with Nandos, Frankie and Benny's, Chiquito, Cosy Club and Papparitos on the High Street providing you with relatively cheap meals in a lively atmosphere.
+If you’re after a dining experience that doesn’t break the bank, The Brewery in Cheltenham is your go-to place, with Nandos, Chiquito, Cosy Club and Papparitos on the High Street nearby providing you with relatively cheap meals in a lively atmosphere.

 With all this plus takeaway chains, cafés, fast food joints, and independent eateries galore, there’s plenty for all tastes and budgets across the county.